AlbionAsl/anime-quiz/README.md

 # DAILYQUIZ - Anime Quiz App 🎌

 A React Native mobile application that challenges users with daily anime trivia quizzes.
 Compete with other anime fans through daily, monthly, and all-time rankings while testing your knowledge across different anime series.
+Practice on past quizzes to improve your skills without affecting your rankings.

 ## 📱 Features

-### 🎯 Daily Quiz System
+### 🎯 Quiz System
-- **One Quiz Per Day**: Each anime category can only be played once per day (resets at UTC midnight)
+- **Daily Quiz**: Each anime category can only be played once per day for rankings (resets at UTC midnight)
+- **Practice Mode**: Replay any past quiz without affecting rankings or statistics
 - **Consistent Questions**: All users get the same questions for each category on the same day
 - **Multiple Categories**: Choose from "All Anime" or specific anime series
-- **Progress Tracking**: Visual progress indicators and daily completion status
+- **Progress Tracking**: Visual progress indicators and completion status for both ranked and practice modes

 ### 🏆 Ranking System
 - **Daily Rankings**: Compete for the highest score each day